 This blog is on the move, and its continuation can be found at : Lengthening Shades where I hope we shall continue our acquaintance for some time yet . . .
 WordPress updated to v.
 4.9.4.
-Themes, plugins and translations all up to date on 6 January 2018.
+Themes, plugins and translations all up to date on St. Patrick’s Day.

 Note the date on the front cover of this House of Commons Library publication . . .
 Elise Uberoi of the House of Commons Library evidently prepared this document and it was published on 3rd June 2015 – over a year before the great EU Referendum fiasco.
 The paper was actually prepared as a… Read More »